Apribojimas/Cpp_Goodies/README.md

 * [Event notifier](https://github.com/Stypox/event-notifier) - A C++ header-only library that lets you connect events to functions with a small and intuitive interface.
 * [gammasoft71_properties](https://github.com/gammasoft71/properties) - another c#-like property accessor for C++11 and above.
 * [Tectu](https://github.com/Tectu/cpp-properties) - A library that brings C# like properties to modern C++.
+* [PropertyEvent](https://github.com/DanIsraelMalta/Event) - This header only repository include the files required for the creation of an event system (not thread safe).

 # MPMC queue (multi-consumer multi-producer)
 * [moodycamel::ConcurrentQueue](https://github.com/cameron314/concurrentqueue) - An industrial-strength lock-free queue for C++.